opendistro/for-elasticsearch-docs/docs/ism/index-rollups.md

 }
 ```

-You can query `example_rollup` index for the terms aggregations on the fields set up in the rollup job.
+You can query the `example_rollup` index for the terms aggregations on the fields set up in the rollup job.
-You get back the same response that you do on the original `kibana_sample_data_ecommerce` source index.
+You get back the same response that you would on the original `kibana_sample_data_ecommerce` source index.

 ```json
 POST example_rollup/_search